Just Dance (video game series): Just Dance Kids series

-The second installment in the kids themed lineup, released on October 25, 2011 for the PlayStation 3, Wii and Xbox 360.
-It features 40 tracks from various kids' songs, songs from films including Shrek 2, Gnomeo and Juliet, Despicable Me and Disney's The Lion King and Tangled, songs from TV series including Yo Gabba Gabba! and The Wiggles, and current pop hits from various artists, including Selena Gomez & The Scene, Ashley Tisdale, and Bruno Mars.
-The game was released in Australia and Europe as Just Dance Kids in November 2011 because of the first installment being called Dance Juniors there.
+The second installment in the Just Dance Kids franchise, released on October 25, 2011, for the PlayStation 3, Wii, and Xbox 360.
+It features 40 tracks from various children's songs, songs from films including Shrek 2, Gnomeo and Juliet, Despicable Me and Disney's The Lion King and Tangled, songs from television series including Yo Gabba Gabba! and The Wiggles, and covers of songs from various artists, including Willow Smith, Ashley Tisdale, and Bruno Mars.
+The game was released in Australia and Europe as Just Dance Kids in November 2011, as the first installment was called Dance Juniors in these countries.